rya-sge/access-denied/_posts/2022-08-06-solana-spl-token.md

 During the installation, it is possible you have some errors with libudev.
 You can find more information with this link: [stackoverflow.com - libudev-development-package-not-found](https://stackoverflow.com/questions/55945023/libudev-development-package-not-found)

-the solution for me was to install libudev with this command :
+the solution for me was to install *libudev* with this command:

 ```bash
 sudo apt-get install libudev-dev